Car Speaker Buying Tips: 3 Important Features You Must Consider

 - 25W produces 91dB

-If you want loud sounding speakers look at the dB rating.
-The highest rating of the two or three product you’re comparing will obviously be the loudest.
+If you want loud speakers, look at the dB rating.
+The highest rating of the two or three products you’re comparing will obviously be the loudest.

-For any given set of speakers each 3dB volume increase requires a double amount of the amplifying power.
-This gives you enough reason why you need a high power handling speaker.
+For any given set of speakers, each 3dB volume increase requires double the amount of amplifying power.
+This is why you need a high power handling speaker.

 Power handling literally refers to how much power the speakers can handle.
 It’s pretty simple to determine if your speakers can handle high power or not.
 It all depends on the power source.

 The lower number of the speaker should tell you the minimum wattage required to operate the speakers.
 This is expressed as “RMS”.
 The maximum RMS power handling measurement refers to the largest amount of power the speaker can handle on a continuous basis.
 The “peak power RMS” also refers to the power of sound bursts the speakers can handle.